pagetitle

 • Donation of medical implements

-• Free examinations and vaccinations
+• Free examinations

 • Donation of an ambulance, an oxygen plant, disinfectant, masks, etc. to counter COVID-19